 I am fixated on the subject of post-Celtic Tiger Ireland and, in particular, on the experiences of Irish emigrants who have left the country following the Crash.
 I have started to dip my toe in the water of exploring this in my own writing—having recently joined the ex-pat community myself—and alongside writing poems about the history of my hometown on the Irish border, I am fascinated by writing that unpicks the peculiarities of other regional communities across the island.

 I like music and the occasional pint.
 Like the people who enjoy reading, the people who take their music seriously invariably have their favourites and for me these include: The Clash, The Doors, The Beatles, A Tribe Called Quest, Sonic Youth, Radiohead, 2Pac, My Bloody Valentine, LCD Soundsystem, Nirvana, Jefferson Airplane, Fleet Foxes, Bob Dylan, Arctic Monkeys and Arcade Fire.

-I have a girlfriend I love and a small elderly dog that we rescued from a sanctuary.
-We live in a two bedroom flat and spend way too much time eating junk food and watching junk TV.
-But our lives are great.
+I have a girlfriend who I love and a small dog who we rescued from a sanctuary.
+We live in a two bedroom flat and spend too much time eating junk food and watching TV.
+Our lives are great.
 The immigrant experience can often be difficult—even if you’re coming from somewhere as close to Britain culturally as Ireland is physically—but we have an enthusiasm and closeness that keeps us going and a determination to see things right.